Stochastic Direct Search Method for Blind Resource Allocation: Introduction

-In the field of programmatic marketing advertisement, advertisers are given daily budgets that they are required to entirely distribute across a number of predefined subdivisions of a campaign.
-Their goal is to maximize some notion of cumulative reward on the lifetime of the campaign, corresponding to the number of clicks or purchases generated by the campaign.
-We posit that the expected reward generated by each subdivision every day is an unknown function of the daily budget allocated to that campaign.
+In the field of programmatic marketing, advertisers are given daily budgets that they are required to entirely distribute across a number of predefined subdivisions of a campaign.
+Their goal is to maximize some notion of cumulative reward during the lifetime of the campaign, corresponding to the number of clicks or purchases generated by the campaign.
+The expected reward generated by each subdivision every day is an unknown function of the daily budget allocated to that campaign.
 We focus on the context in which, when choosing a specific allocation, the advertiser only observes a noisy version of the total reward.
 The optimization task faced by the advertiser can thus be formalized as a continuous resource allocation problem, under zeroth order and noisy feedback.
-Indeed, a key operational constraint in this field is the impossibility to directly access higher-order (derivative) information.
-Furthermore, every noisy evaluation of the objective function has a cost, related to the value of the function, that needs to be accounted for in the performance criterion.
-In this context, the cumulative reward is thus more relevant than alternative traditional measures of performances based, for instance, on the distance to the optimum or the norm of the gradient of the objective function reached after some iterations.
+Indeed, a key operational constraint is the impossibility to directly access higher-order (derivative) information.
+Furthermore, every noisy evaluation of the objective function has a cost related to the value of the function, that needs to be accounted for in the performance criterion.
+The cumulative reward is thus more relevant than alternative traditional measures of performance based, for instance, on the distance to the optimum or the norm of the gradient of the objective function reached after some iterations.
+Note that the resource allocation task that we consider is different from that in which the resource constraints are cumulative, i.e. where the budget spans the whole period instead of one day or time-step.
+Cumulative and step-level constraints lead to distinct optimization problems, none of which being a reduction of the other.